MilesHD/intro-to-js/session-2/session-2-transcript.md

 - Exercise 1
 - Closure
   - What is Closure?
-  - Why should I Care?
+  - Closures in Action
-  - Ingredients
+  - Module Pattern
-  - How to use (Patterns)
 - Exercise 2
 - Browser Environment
   - What is a Browser?